misterspeedy/StylishFSharp.Corrigenda/readme.md

 Worth pointing out that `Fable.Remoting` makes nice use of records as interfaces.

+Make the point that using interfaces rather than records-as-functions is an example of motivational transparency.

 #### Chapter 8, page 196, Listing 8-11

 *Currently reads:*